LaunchCode-Education-Archived/launchcode131/webpage/_assignments/00-welcome.md

 	Also, feel free to walk the route yourself, and stop by the instructor's office to say hello sometime.
 Visitors are usually treated to soda and candy.

-11. *Commit your work:* Now that you have modified a file, take a look at the Package Explorer window and you should see some **&gt;** signs next to the files that have been changed.
+8. *Commit your work:* Now that you have modified a file, take a look at the Package Explorer window and you should see some **&gt;** signs next to the files that have been changed.
 The **&gt;** sign warns you that you have modified files that have not been committed back to the repository.
 The files won't be visible by TAs or the instructor until you *commit* them.

 To commit them, locate the name of your project (your name and ID) in the package explorer window of eclipse.
 Right (control) click on that, go down to *Team...* and select *Commit*.
-You should see activity reflective of Elipse sending your modified code back to the repository.
+Enter a commit message, then click the *Commit and Push* button.

 > *Tip:*  It is good practice to commit your code often.
 You can always recover any previously committed version
 > of your software.
 Committing your code allows you to work on the code from a different computer, and ensures that